pumpkineater777/MTShakaton/README.md

 Our solution was to add little games in the genre of visual novels to the site.
 We wanted this games to be about movies that are accesible on the KION's platform.
 The main point of games was to explore different scenarios in the beloved movie setting by yourself!

-With this solution we managed to get prestigious third place.
+With this solution we managed to get prestigious third place in the event.

-## Get started
+## Visual novel

-In this project we have quick version of the product that we were presenting on the hackathon.
-So here we have file scrip
+In this project we have quick version of the product that we were presenting on the hackathon which is visual novel.

+The game showcase you can see in the file visual_novel_showcase.mkv

+The game was written using the RenPy engine.
+File script.rpy contains main script for the visual novel.